-But when does it become really negative?
-The answer to this question is unknown, but it is quite obvious that the average temperature which is optimal for mankind is higher than the actual one, so that it would be a global cooling we should be much more afraid of.
-To clarify which temperature is in the long run optimal is something we would have to find out before even starting to worry.
+What would be the optimal temperature for mankind?
+The answer to this question is unknown, and nobody studies this, but it is quite obvious that the average temperature which is optimal for mankind is higher than the actual one.
+So we should be much more afraid of a global cooling.
+To clarify which temperature is in the long run optimal is something we would have to find out before even starting to worry about a warming.
 The answer would subdivide the problems into the question when it would be necessary to start emergency measures to stop the warming, and the question what is necessary to adapt to a higher temperature.

 Once we know that some amount of warming will improve the living conditions in the long run, there will be nonetheless costs related with the necessary adaptation to the new conditions.
 But these will be, in fact, investments worth to be done.
 Instead, investing the same amount into stopping the warming would leave us, in the long run, in worse conditions.